ghostinthefingers/CTF-Writeups/defcon-finals-30/speedrun/fairy-nuff/README.md

 ```

 in above code we could see the program gets some bytes from input and save in the mmap which itself is made.
-in below code we could see which it will save which bytes.
+in below code we could see that it will save which bytes.

 ```c
       case 3: